Chart Color Schemes

 Donvale - Park Orchards is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Donvale - Park Orchards, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.3% houses and 6.7% other dwellings.
-Home ownership in Donvale - Park Orchards stood at 46.6%, similar to Melbourne metro, with the rest being mortgaged (40.3%) or rented (13.0%).
-The median monthly mortgage repayment in the area was $2,582, higher than Melbourne metro's average of $2,500.
-The median weekly rent figure was recorded at $451, slightly above Melbourne metro's $459.
+As of the latest Census, dwelling structures in Donvale - Park Orchards comprised 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.3% houses and 6.7% other dwellings.
+Home ownership levels in Donvale - Park Orchards were at 46.6%, with mortgaged dwellings at 40.3% and rented dwellings at 13.0%.
+The median monthly mortgage repayment was $2,582, higher than Melbourne metro's average of $2,500.
+The median weekly rent figure was recorded at $451, compared to Melbourne metro's $459.
 Nationally, Donvale - Park Orchards' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing